bshelburn/MechaCar_Statistical_Analysis/README.md

   - Yes the linear model does predict the MPG of the MechaCar with decent effectiveness since it shows an approx. 71% accuracy in the Multiple R2 return in the       second to last row of the summary.

 ### Deliverable 2
-- The suspension coil’s PSI continuous variable across all manufacturing lots.
+- The suspension coil’s PSI continuous variable across all manufacturing lots
 <img width="491" alt="Screen Shot 2021-11-03 at 1 41 34 PM" src="https://user-images.githubusercontent.com/84201082/140163284-10e0cc55-29b4-4d8b-9d76-338cf4512126.png">

-- The following PSI metrics for each lot: mean, median, variance, and standard deviation.
+- The following PSI metrics for each lot: mean, median, variance, and standard deviation
 <img width="642" alt="Screen Shot 2021-11-03 at 1 39 13 PM" src="https://user-images.githubusercontent.com/84201082/140162998-69e64ed6-91fc-48e3-a259-62628585a800.png">

 #### Summary